choonghyunryu/dlookr/README.md

 `normality()` performs a normality test on numerical data.
 `Shapiro-Wilk normality test` is performed.
-When the number of observations exceeds 5000, it is tested after extracting 5000 samples by random simple sampling.
+When the number of observations is greater than 5000, it is tested after extracting 5000 samples by random simple sampling.

 The variables of `tbl_df` object returned by `normality()` are as follows.

-- `statistic`: Statistics of the Shapiro-Wilk test
+- `statistic` : Statistics of the Shapiro-Wilk test
-- `p_value`: p-value of the Shapiro-Wilk test
+- `p_value` : p-value of the Shapiro-Wilk test
-- `sample`: Number of sample observations performed Shapiro-Wilk test
+- `sample` : Number of sample observations performed Shapiro-Wilk test

 `normality()` performs the normality test for all numerical variables of `carseats` as follows.: